 The key financial objectives of the University are to provide the long-term resources to strengthen and further its pre-eminent position – nationally and internationally – as a place of outstanding learning, teaching, and research; and to enable it to provide additional support to its three core priorities of students, academic posts, and buildings.

-The University of Oxford’s funding comes from five main sources.
+The University of Oxford’s income comes from the following main sources:

-1. The largest source – £522.9m, which accounts for 43% of total income* – is external research funding, from bodies such as research councils, charities, trusts, foundations, and industry.
-Oxford consistently has the highest external research income of any university in the UK.
+- the University's largest single source of UK income (25%) is research funding from bodies such as charities, foundations, research councils, trusts, and industry; Oxford consistently has the highest external research income of any university in the UK

 Funding body grants

 Research grants and contracts

 Donations and endowments